smart-data-models/dataModel.GBFS/station_information/doc/spec.md

   description: 'Details including system operator, system location, year implemented, URL, contact info, time zone.
 According to the Standard GBFS 2.2'
   properties:
     data:
-      description: 'Array that contains one object per station as defined below.'
+      description: Array that contains one object per station as defined below.
       properties:
         stations:
           items:
             properties:
               address:
-                description: 'Address where station is located.'
+                description: Address where station is located.
                 type: string
               capacity:
                 description: 'Number of total docking points installed at this station, both available and unavailable.'
                 minimum: 0
                 type: number
               cross_street:
-                description: 'Cross street or landmark where the station is located.'
+                description: Cross street or landmark where the station is located.
                 type: string
               is_valet_station:
                 description: 'Are valet services provided at this station? (added in v2.1-RC)'